 I bow to Senator Colm Burke's legal expertise.
-In the case where advice is given to the Government and it is not published, we are effectively left to make legislation here in the dark.
+In the case where advice is given to the Government and it is not published, we are effectively left to make legislation in the dark.
 We are assuming that the legislative advice given to the Government is sacrosanct.
-Why can it not be elaborated upon?
+Why can it not be elaborated on?

 Nobody has told me how "appropriate" will be defined.
 Will it merely be a synonym for the exercise of a doctor's clinical judgment?
 What factors will the doctor take into account in assessing the appropriateness of a termination?
-I asked before, and did not receive an answer, if the pregnant person's subjective assessment of her own risk will be taken into account.
+I asked before and did not receive an answer if the pregnant person's subjective assessment of her own risk would be taken into account.
 How much weight will it carry in the assessment of appropriateness?
 It seems as though the appropriateness is on everyone's side except the woman's.
-I am worried about that.
+I am worried about this.
 There is a similar problem with the language of "serious".
 I am arguing this from a completely different standpoint to that of my colleagues, whose argument is equally as important, but I want to know how it works for the woman.
 Whatever the clinician thinks is appropriate, the woman might not think is appropriate at all.

 The Minister will not accept this amendment.
 The word used in section 9 has been considered from a medical perspective and with a view to ensuring flexibility for medical practitioners practising in the field.

-Under the terms of the Bill a medical practitioner can take the decision, in consultation with the woman, to carry out a termination of pregnancy on the grounds that it would be appropriate in order to address the risk to the woman's health.
+Under the terms of the Bill, a medical practitioner can take the decision, in consultation with the woman, to carry out a termination of pregnancy on the grounds that it would be appropriate in order to address the risk to her health.
 Use of the word "appropriate" was deliberate in this context, indicating that a termination of pregnancy may be lawfully carried out where a doctor has determined that it is a treatment option for the woman in order to address the risk to her health.

-To use wording other than that currently used in the Bill, particularly more restrictive wording, could have implications for obstetrics practice and could have a chilling effect on the provision of the service or for medical practice in the area more generally.
+To use wording other than that currently used in the Bill, particularly more restrictive wording, could have implications for obstetrics practice and could have a chilling effect in the provision of the service or for medical practice in the area more generally.

 The Government will not accept the amendment.
 Does the Senator wish to comment?

 As the late Jim Henson might have said, there is nothing like a comprehensive answer to a question and - it is not the fault of the Minister of State - that was nothing like a comprehensive answer to a question.
 She did clarify that the legal advice to which the Minister referred in the Dáil was that of the Attorney General.
-It is not the Minister of State's fault, she is only going by the Minister's notes, but we have not been given clarity on the matter I requested, namely, which obstetricians and which doctors were saying this.
+It is not the Minister of State's fault; she is only going by the Minister's notes, but we have not been given clarity on the matter I requested, namely, which obstetricians and which doctors were saying this.

-I refer to all my questions about the existing Medical Council guidelines and whether the Minister could refer to a specific situation where the existing Medical Council guidelines which use the word "necessary" were found to be too restrictive or to have a chilling effect.
-This has not been answered.
+I refer to all my questions about the existing Medical Council guidelines and whether the Minister could refer to a specific situation where the existing Medical Council guidelines which use the word "necessary" were found to be too restrictive or have a chilling effect.
+That has not been answered.
 There was no answer as to whether it was current medical practice that the use of the word "necessary" must mean absolutely 100% necessary, as the Minister told the Dáil.
-If that is the case, there was no answer as to what negative effects this has had on obstetric practice.
+If that is the case, there was no answer as to what negative effects this had had on obstetric practice.
 There has been no answer to whether the Minister can give an example of a case since the guidelines were revised in 2016 where a termination to save the life of a woman was refused because it was not necessary and where this judgment turned out to be incorrect and a life was lost as a result.